NREL/WETOStack/README.md

 ```
 Note that the docs/_build folder must be removed and a rebuild done if changes to the software_attributes/database/ yamls are made.

+## Dependencies

+The Python packages required to build this project are listed in `requirements.txt`.
+Additional dependencies for the documentation are in `docs/requirements.txt`.